 The impact of passenger travel on UK trans was immense with a reduction in passenger figures from 15% of people traveling by train to 2%.
 One of the main factors behind this reduction was the introduction of working from home, and therefore the general commuter was not using their services.

-Next up on the agenda was Jenny Kasher from Kellogs, who spoke in room 4 about Navigating the crisis: Pricing sensitivity amid inflationary pressures.
+Next up on the Quirks Event agenda was Jenny Kasher from Kellogs, who spoke in room 4 about Navigating the crisis: Pricing sensitivity amid inflationary pressures.
 The emerging potential financial crisis was a precise topic of interest, and Jenny was clear that at Kellogs, they are trying to respond rather than being reactive.
 The insights team is going back to their data points from the last recession in 2008/2009 to try and best prepare for a future financial crisis.
 One learning they have identified is the need to try and help their big bet brands and focus on Innovation and reach behind these areas.

 Regarding pricing research, Jenny stated that we don´t necessarily have to think differently about pricing.
 She said that Kellogs has a lengthy product innovation process that often takes two and three years from ideation to launch.
-Due to this timeline and the unpredictable nature of the world today, pricing is a discussion that is being pushed further towards the launch date.
+Due to this timeline and the unpredictable nature of the world today, pricing is a discussion that is being pushed further toward the launch date.
 It makes more sense for Kellogs to test this with a clearer understanding of drivers impacting the market.

 About the types of research conducted by Kellogs, Jenny told the audience that always-on and agile consumer perception is essential.
 With a focus on ensuring that they stay true to the core values of Kellogs – a place at the table for everyone.
 The final takeaway from Jenny was that researchers should be bold and set their own course.